-A word of caution though – the Financial Services Compensation Scheme (FSCS) only offers protection for the first £85,000 per saver, per banking institution.
+A word of caution though – the Financial Services Compensation Scheme (FSCS) only offers protection for the first £85,000 (as of January) per saver, per banking institution.
 So spread your savings around if you have a substantial amount to invest.

 Remember too that some accounts have a maximum investment limit, so you can’t pay in more than a certain amount.

 Should you lock into a fixed rate account?